AavaGames/Code-Samples/README.md

 - <b>Movement FPS (WIP) - Windows, Mac, Linux</b>

     - Created a fluid movement controller with sliding, wall running / jumping, an aerial ground pound and a projectile / hitscan weapon system.
 Includes QoL features such as jump input buffering.

+C

+- <b>Tyalband</b>

+    - A distance/flood map for a 2D grid used in a traditional ASCII roguelike for the Playdate.

 C++ w/ SDL